marcodb26/TabMania/README.md

 - Search-related keyboard shortcuts only operate on standard tabs, not on Incognito tabs.

-Also note that multi-select actions apply only to the selection in the _Home_ view or in the _Incognito_ view, never in both simultaneously.
+Also note that multi-select actions apply only to the selection in the _Home_ view or in the _Incognito_ view, never to both simultaneously.

 ## The button toolbar
 ### The "open new tab" button